CORNWALL, BROCKVILLE, PRESCOTT-RUSSELL, OTTAWA & TORONTO FAMILY LAWYERS

 Matthew MacLean practices as a family law solicitor assisting clients with the negotiation and drafting of fair and just separation agreements, domestic contracts, support and custody arrangements, as well as filing for divorce.
 He is a member of Legal Aid Ontario's Family Law panel.

 Karen Kernisant practices as a family law barrister & solicitor, and is the firm's practice leader for family legal aid files.
 She also leads the firm's bilingual family litigation practice in French, holding a degree in translation from the Université de Montréal, though all the firm's family lawyers practice in both French and English.
+She is a member of Legal Aid Ontario's Family Law Panel.

 The "No Fear Family" Law Dedicated Website